-Texas A&M University Libraries seeks a creative and dynamic professional to join the Texas A&M University Libraries as User Engagement Librarian.
-This is a tenure-track academic appointment carrying full faculty status and responsibilities including research, publication and service to meet both the Libraries’ and the University’s requirements for tenure and promotion.
+Texas A&M University Libraries seeks a creative and dynamic professional to join the Texas A&M University Libraries as a Humanities Librarian.
+This is a tenure-track academic appointment, carrying full faculty status and responsibilities including librarianship, scholarship and professional service to meet both the Libraries’ and University’s requirements for promotion and tenure.

-- Demonstrated ability to work effectively in a collaborative and culturally diverse environment
+- Demonstrated ability to work effectively in a culturally diverse environment

 Founded in 1876 as a land-grant institution, Texas A&M University is the sixth largest university in the nation.
 The signature Aggie Spirit captures and embodies the university’s traditions and core values: Excellence, Integrity, Leadership, Loyalty, Respect, and Selfless Service.
 The university has an enrollment of more than 63,000 students and 2,800 instructional faculty.
 Based on Vision 2020, the institution’s goal is to become a premier, tier-one Research University and to be ranked among the top 10 public universities nationwide by 2020.